 Astaxanthin can be used topically to promote healthy skin.
 A 2012 study showed that combining topical and oral doses of astaxanthin can help to smooth wrinkles, make age spots smaller, and help maintain skin moisture.
 There were positive results in both men and women, but more study is needed to confirm these findings.

 Researchers are also looking into claims that astaxanthin can benefit heart health.
-A 2006 study examined astaxanthin’s effects on rats with hypertension (high blood pressure), and results indicated that it may help to improve elastin levels and arterial wall thickness.
+A examined astaxanthin’s effects on rats with hypertension (high blood pressure), and results indicated that it may help to improve elastin levels and arterial wall thickness.

 Other claims include the notion that astaxanthin can prevent heart disease and help lower cholesterol, but there isn’t sufficient evidence to support these uses yet.

 Some studies show that astaxanthin may be able to reduce inflammation and pain symptoms related to arthritis.
-However, a study on the relationship between astaxanthin and carpal tunnel syndrome found no evidence to support the claim.
+However, a on the relationship between astaxanthin and carpal tunnel syndrome found no evidence to support the claim.

 The researchers saw improvements in sperm parameters, like count and motility, and improved fertility in the group who received a strong dosage of astaxanthin.
 As this was a relatively small-scale study, more evidence and research is needed to support this claim.